Acceleration and Deceleration Ramps

-When you apply a battery direct to a motor, without a controller, there is a large surge as the motor gets up to speed and the vehicle is subject to rapid acceleration.
-When a motor speed controller is fitted, this sudden surge does not occur as the motor speed controller winds the motor up at a controlled rate.
+When a controller is fitted, this sudden surge does not occur as the motor speed controller winds the motor up at a controlled rate.
 The ‘winding up’ of the speed is not only done by the operator slowly turning up the demand motor speed control, but there is also a wind-up rate built into the controller, so even if the rider turns up the demand speed suddenly, the controller will still wind up the motor at a more sedate rate.
 This ‘winding up rate’ is called an ‘acceleration ramp’.
 There is also in the controller a ‘deceleration ramp’ (which may or may not be independent of the acceleration ramp) to control the winding down.

 The easiest ramp to put into a circuit is a simple C-R ramp (so called because it is done by means of a capacitor charging up through a resistor).
 A better ramp is a ‘linear’ ramp.
 The diagram shows the two.